We have all heard the word “rigorous” with regards to math instruction and math tasks. What exactly IS math rigor and how can we encourage it?

 - Rigorous math experiences involve active learning and involve ALL students, not just our brightest.

-- Finally, problem-solving does not need to be a solitary experience!
+- Finally, collaborate!
+Problem-solving does not need to be a solitary experience!
 Encourage partners and teams to work together, talk about math, and succeed together.

 Open-ended challenges for grades 2-3

-As you know, developing rigorous math tasks is one of my passions, and I just wanted to give you a little “heads up” that I have added the third of four open-ended tasks to my latest growing bundle!
-That set of summer challenges (perfect for warm weather problem solving–tasks include campfires, visiting a festival, a trip to the beach) and can be found by clicking RIGHT HERE.
-The price of the BUNDLED resource WILL be going up once the final resource is added, so you should consider grabbing it now.
-Watch for the final component to be added this March.
-Already own this bundle?
-Go grab that update!
+As you know, developing rigorous math tasks has now become one of my passions, and I just wanted to give you a little “heads up” that I have finished my collection of four open-ended sets of tasks (4 sets of 3 tasks) The final set of summer challenges (perfect for warm weather problem solving–tasks include campfires, visiting a festival, a trip to the beach) and can be found by clicking RIGHT HERE.
+The price of the BUNDLED resource saves you a bunch of money if you want tasks to last all year.

 This set of challenges is perfect for your class if…